alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Alibaba_Cloud_SLS.md

 - **`sls_log_store`**: The log store in Aliyun sls.
 - **`access_key_id`**: The access key id for Aliyun sls.
 - **`access_key_secret`**: The access key secret for Aliyun sls.
-- **`sls_log_queue_max_size`**: The AgentUniverse adopts a mechanism of timing batch uploading of logs.
-This parameter signifies the maximum number of log entries that can be cached during each upload interval.
+- **`sls_log_queue_max_size`**: The AgentUniverse employs a mechanism for timed batch uploading of logs, where this parameter signifies the maximum number of log entries that can be cached during each upload interval.
 - **`sls_log_send_interval`**: The interval for uploading logs to sls, in seconds.

  After configuration, you can directly use the global log component or your custom log components to record logs.
-AgentUniverse will automatically upload the recorded content to your sls.
+AgentUniverse will automatically upload the recorded logs to your specified sls project and log store.